JProfiler HelpDownload

 su userName -c jpenable

 jpenable will let you select JVMs and tell you the port on which the profiling agent is listening.
-On the Quick Attach tab of the start center, you can then select the On another computer option and configure a direct connection to localhost and the given profiling port.
+After that you can either connect with a local session from the JProfiler UI or an SSH connection that directly connects the port given by jpenable.

 Attaching to JVMs on remote machines